mschmitt/radiostation/README.md

 ## Playlist Preparation (Status: Nothing to do)

-Interactively in Nextclous Music:
+Interactively in Nextcloud Music:

 * Listen, add tracks to the station playlist
-* Nextcloud Music is the pricipal location of tracks and playlist
+* Nextcloud Music is the principal location of tracks (in browsable/playable form) and for playlist maintenance

 ## Playlist Export (Status: Work in progress; develop at home and move to housed server)

 `mschmitt/radiostation-playlist-prep`

-Happens where Liquidsoap runs and outputs to Icecast:
+Runs in the same place as Liquidsoap:

 * Scripted: (all work in progress, working title: `nextcloud.py`)
+  * Todo: configuration file with paths, URLs etc.
   * Use the subsonic API to export the station playlist from Nextcloud
   * Download each track to a holding directory, slugify/normalize filenames
   * Write playlist file
   * Signal to Liquidsoap that the playlist was updated (UNIX socket or TCP socket?
 Permissions?)
+* Yet unclear whether this will run manually (triggered how?) or as a systemd timer, or both

-## Back-end Delivery (Status: Move from home to housed server)
+## Back-end Delivery (Status: complete, move from home to housed server)

 `mschmitt/radiostation-liquidsoap`